DublinOhio/arcade-expressions/README.md

 5. Open a Pull Request

 ### Additional Information
+- Please see our [CONTRIBUTING.md](https://github.com/DublinOhio/arcade-expressions/blob/main/CONTRIBUTING.md) to learn more information about adding files, folders, and text formatting.
-To learn more about pull requests please click [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
+- To learn more about pull requests please click [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
-The purpose of this project is to organize a library of arcade expressions.
+- The purpose of this project is to organize a library of arcade expressions.
 Read more about coding conventions within arcade [here](https://developers.arcgis.com/arcade/guide/statements/).

 ## License
 Distributed under the General Public License version 3.
 See `LICENSE` for more information.